 Linley is a young noble of a declining, once-powerful clan which once dominated the world.
 He has large aspirations and wants to save his clan.
 Linley's journey begins with an accident when he discovers a ring.
-He took a liking to this ring, which had a dragon carved coiling around it.
-Upon being injured during a battle between two powerful fighters he discovers that his ring is not what he thought it was and possesses powers beyond his imagination.
+He takes a liking to this ring, which has a carved dragon, coiling around it.
+Upon being injured during a battle between two powerful fighters, he discovers that his ring is not what he thought it was and possesses powers beyond his imagination.

 I am writing my review right after I dropped it so i apologize if I am really harsh.
 Ihad expectations for this mahwa since i heard the novel was good....I was very very wrong.
 From what I heard the novel is very detailed and designed this however is not.
 The first thing I noticed was the develop of relationships there were almost none.
 The friendships you will see are just happen without rhyme or reason and die off just as fast.
 The first rival the MC faces fights him twice in 3 chapters and says he doesn't want to fight him again.
 The first crush